joolstorrentecalo/gitlab-foss/doc/api/graphql/reference/index.md

 Configure Dependency Scanning for a project by enabling Dependency Scanning in a new or modified `.gitlab-ci.yml` file in a new branch.
-The new branch and a URL to create a Merge Request are a part of the response.
+The new branch and a URL to create a merge request are a part of the response.

 Input type: `ConfigureDependencyScanningInput`